Polistes annularis: Distribution and habitat

-P. annularis is found throughout the eastern United States from New York to Florida, west to a line from South Dakota to Texas.
+Polistes annularis is found throughout the eastern United States from New York to Florida, west to a line from South Dakota to Texas.
 This range is similar to that of P. metricus, with which P. annularis is a Müllerian mimic.

-P. annularis forms its nests on the branches of trees and shrubs, as well as in sheltered parts of some buildings.
+Polistes annularis forms its nests on the branches of trees and shrubs, as well as in sheltered parts of some buildings.
 However, it is also known to group its nests in large colonies called aggregations.
 These tend to be built on the underside of overhangs that block exposure to sunlight for most of the day, such as rocky cliffs, in close proximity to bodies of water, primarily riversides.
 These overhangs are a limiting factor to nest building.
 The nests differ markedly from those of other species in the genus Polistes.
 They are much larger, with around 500 cells, and are wide, rather than the slender, elongated nests seen in some other species.
 P. annularis construct nests made of paper that have cells exposed to the external environment.